 Today, cloud-based point of sale software goes much beyond keeping track of cash in and cash out.
 It offers features such as inventory handling, customer support, and engagement.
 In a way, it would be prudent to call them Retail Management Systems.

 A traditional POS has a computer, monitor, cash registry, a barcode scanner, a receipt printer, and one or more card machines.
 The system is set up in a fixed location to manage the sales from customers within a particular store.
 Queues usually follow the First In-First Out format and each POS is able to help retailers keep track of sales in that particular store.

 There are several benefits that a traditional POS offers over other options, especially when seen in comparison with manual billing.

 - It is error free.
 A POS is not going to make human errors of judgment.
 This is the case with all digital POS systems.

 - A POS makes the process of checkout quicker.
-Since the time taken to write out a bill is replaced by just scanning the products, a significant amount of time is saved, making checkouts faster.
+Since the time taken to write out a bill is replaced by just scanning the products, checkouts are faster.